sukulent/namefix/README.md

 Than for each file provided:
 - Fail if the file does not exist (if ignore-errors flag is not set)
+- Separate extensions
 - If any override flag is set, replace accordingly.
 - If exclusive-override flag is set, skip this, otherwise:
 	- convert to ASCII
 	- resize if bigger than character flag
 	- if no-spaces flag is not set, replace spaces
 	- if no-periods flag is not set, replace periods
-- The new path is constructed from original, new filename and original extension
+- The new path is constructed from original, new filename and original extensions
 - If report flag is set, print the file if new path differs from original, print absolute paths if --verbose-long flag is set, continue to next file.
 - If any verbose flag is set, print info and if original path and new path are the same, continue to next file.
 - If dry-run flag is set, skip this, otherwise: